 - In what situation do users need more support by Dolphin?

 - Do they make use of the ‘recents sidebar’?
 And in which situations do they need to access recent files at all?

-Food for thought With this examination we would like to find out whether the envisioned improvements are valid.
+With this examination we would like to find out whether the envisioned improvements are valid.
 We want to anonymously collect a pool of the different goals developers have for Dolphin.
 These results are then compared to the expectations, needs and wishes of the users towards Dolphin.
 An analysis of the strengths and weaknesses (SWOT analysis) will then be used to determine which aspects need improvement.
 What do you think of our procedure?
 Anything we can enhance?
 Please share your experience and opinion.